 This course is designed to teach the basic concepts and methods of objected-oriented design and Java programming.
 Use practical problems to illustrate Java application building techniques and concepts.
 Develop an understanding of Java vocabulary.
 Create an understanding of where Java fits in the application development landscape.
 Create an understanding of the Java Development Kit and how to develop, debug, and run Java applications using the JDK.
 Continue to develop student's programming logic skills.
 Topics include: JAVA Language History, JAVA Variable Definitions, JAVA Control Structures, JAVA Methods, JAVA Classes, JAVA Objects, and JAVA Graphics.

-CIST 1305 - Program Design and Development, with a minimum grade of "C".
-COMP 1000 - Introduction to Computer Literacy, with a minimum grade of "C".
+- Pre-requisites: All required - CIST 1305 Program Design and Development, with a minimum grade of "C". - COMP 1000 Introduction to Computer Literacy, with a minimum grade of "C".